gavin-hyl/cs38/cs38-set5-ghua.typ

 This means that $R^*$ is not a valid solution, since it does not connect all nodes.
 This is a contradiction.

+Since it is possible to connect all cities, we can assume that all $q$ are connected to one $t in T$.

 We then show that $forall q in Q$, in the optimal solution, $q$ must be connected to the node $t in T$ that minimizes the cost $w(q, t)$.
 Assume, to the contrary, that $(q, t') in R^*$, which is not the minimum cost edge.
 Consider the set of edges $R' = R^* - (q, t') + (q, t)$, which has a strictly lower cost than $R^*$.